 - Anatomy and Biological Anthropology

-We have a wide range of laboratories which are aligned to our research clusters and expertise.
-Our facilities are available to help with fundamental and applied research (eg Applied Laser Technology Laboratory) through to large scale testing (e.g. SMART Lab including micro CT and Centrifuge).
-We can also help with interpretation of test data arising from service testing and consultancy.
+Our facilities are available to help with fundamental and applied research (for example Applied Laser Technology Laboratory) through to large-scale testing (for example SMART Lab including micro CT, Centrifuge, and structural element testing).
+SSEN can also help with the interpretation of test data arising from service testing and consultancy.

 Developing your workforce

 We can help upskill or reskill your workforce through several streams, some of which can be funded by government support.
 Our Graduate Apprenticeship Degrees combine work-based learning with high-quality education and are relevant for training new apprentices or reskilling your existing workforce.